cancerberoSgx/typescript-poor-man-reflection/README.md

  * https://github.com/Microsoft/TypeScript/issues/14419
  * I need to get a type text at runtime and I cannot hardcode it as string since it will get outdated on code refactors
  * I don't want to use a tsc wrapper like ttypescript
+ * And then I discovered a lots of other things can be accomplished by running code at compile time...

 # What ?